lancedb/vectordb-recipes/examples/Speaker_Mapped_Transcription/README.md

 - Mapping detected speakers to actual names using LanceDB vector search.
 - Forced alignment for accurate word timestamps (limited)
 - Updated RTTM File with correct speaker names.

-### Usage
-Process audio files, generate diarization results, map speakers using vector search, and export transcriptions with speaker labels.
-Note that we are saving our embeddings on **Azure Blob Storage** in this example.
-You can chose to switch to local or any other object store as per your preference.

 ### Notes
 Ensure proper speaker colab setup for accurate mapping.
 Adjust configurations based on the data and computation.